 Be careful about leaving jobs too often.
 We’re not talking about contract roles, which are short by nature.
 This should be obvious.
 We are talking about permanent, full-time jobs that a person has stayed in for a short duration, usually 18 months or less.

-In a recent interview, celebrity businessman and Shark Tank investor, Kevin O’Leary, said job hopping is the one red flag he looks for before anything else.
-O’Leary told CNBC he looks for signs that job applicants that are “bouncing all over the place.”
+In a recent interview, celebrity businessman and Shark Tank investor, Kevin O’Leary, said job-hopping is the one red flag he looks for before anything else.
+O’Leary told CNBC he looks for signs that job applicants are “bouncing all over the place.”

 If a candidates resume shows them holding multiple jobs over the past two years, “I simply put it into the garbage, because we’re not going to look at that person,” he said.

 O’Leary explained, “Companies don’t like it because they invest in you.
 If you’re going to leave them after a few months, that’s a total waste of money for them.”
 Costs of hiring a new employee include recruitment costs, possible referral bonuses, onboarding, training, and more.

 On top of that, an employee leaving disrupts operations, communications, and systems.
 Every time someone leaves and a new person has to be hired, relationships have to be built, people have to be brought up to speed on what the company and their coworkers are doing – which can take months – and they have to learn the ropes and settle into things, all of which takes time and energy.